Daniel-Tietie/Daniel-Tietie/README.md

 ## 👋 About Me

-Final-year Computer Science student at the University of New Brunswick with hands-on experience in data engineering, machine learning, and analytics.
+Fourth year Computer Science student at the University of New Brunswick with hands-on experience in data engineering, machine learning, and analytics.
 Recently completed an analytics internship at MPAC, where I built production ML models and optimized ETL pipelines processing millions of records.

 Currently building portfolio projects demonstrating end-to-end ML systems, modern AI architectures, and scalable data pipelines.